RIBTAS007/namaste-react/netflix-gpt/README.md

     - movie suggestions

 ## Login Component

 - rafce
 - first we will focus on creating the routing component
 - create sign up form and convert it to Sign In form
 - use formik to build forms for managing forms in react.
+- after this we will start learning about form validations
+- when we click on the submit button of the form , it calls the default onSubmit method of the form which causes the whole app to reload.
+- for correcting this issue we need to use `onSubmit = {(e)=>e.preventDefault()}`

+## UseRef

+- we will learn about useRef hook
+- for getting the email and password input either we can use the state variables or we can use the reference to the input boxes.
+- ` const email = useRef(null);`
+- `<input ref={email} ...`